ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 ansible_host
     The name of the host to connect to, if different from the alias you wish to give to it. ansible_port
-    The ssh port number, if not 22 ansible_user
+    The connection port number, if not the default (22 for ssh) ansible_user
-    The default ssh user name to use.
+    The user name to use when connecting to the host ansible_password
+    The password to use to authenticate to the host (never store this variable in plain text; always use a vault.
+See :ref:`best_practices_for_variables_and_vaults`)

 Specific to the SSH connection:

-ansible_ssh_pass
-    The ssh password to use (never store this variable in plain text; always use a vault.
-See :ref:`best_practices_for_variables_and_vaults`) ansible_ssh_private_key_file
+ansible_ssh_private_key_file
     Private key file used by ssh.
 Useful if using multiple keys and you don't want to use SSH agent. ansible_ssh_common_args